ICE/SEVP COVID-19 Regulatory Guidance

 The Student and Exchange Visitor Program (SEVP) will extend the guidance originally issued in March 2020 for the 2021-2022 academic year.

-The Student and Exchange Visitor Program (SEVP) will extend the guidance originally issued in March 2020 for the 2021-22 academic year.
 This ICE Guidance on COVID-19 enables schools and students to engage in distance learning in excess of regulatory limits due to the continuing public health concerns created by COVID-19.

 Guidance for Continuing Students